10-year-old boy hit and killed by train in Salem

-SALEM, MA (WHDH) - Police say a 10-year-old boy was hit and killed by a commuter rail train, Friday night.
-Witnesses say he was crossing the tracks to retrieve his bicycle.
+SALEM, MA (WHDH) - Officials say a 10-year-old boy was hit and killed by a commuter train in Salem.
+Police say the boy was trying to cross the tracks to get to his bike.

 The boy was identified by Salem Public School officials as Jaydon Dancy, a student at the Carlton Innovation School.